mtgpublic/infinitode-dqseq/README.md

 33513 23432
 ```

-In the provided sequence, assuming there is no MoreBonusVariantsNextTime, the selections are:
+In the provided sequence, assuming there is no MoreBonusVariantsNextTime, there are 3 choices per stage and the selections are:
 - First Group (3, 3, 5, 1, 3):
+  - The first selection are 3 (third bonus).
+  - The second selection are 3 (third bonus).
+  - The third selection is 5 (second bonus after a reroll).
+  - The fourth selection is 1 (first bonus).
+  - The fifth selection is 3 (third bonus).
+- Second Group (2, 3, 4, 3, 2):
+  - The sixth selection is 2 (second bonus).
+  - The seventh selection is 3 (third bonus).
+  - The eighth selection is 4 (first bonus after a reroll).
+  - The ninth selection is 3 (third bonus).
+  - The tenth selection is 2 (second bonus).

+Assuming you select MoreBonusVariantsNextTime on stage 2, after this stage there are 4 choices per stage and the selections are:
+- First Group (3, 3, 5, 1, 3):
-  - The first two selections are 3 (third bonus).
+  - The first selection are 3 (third bonus).
+There are 3 choices in this stage.
+  - The second selection are 3 (third bonus).
+There are 3 choices in this stage and you select MoreBonusVariantsNextTime.
   - The third selection is 5 (first bonus after a reroll).
+Now there are 4 choices in the rest stages.
   - The fourth selection is 1 (first bonus).
   - The fifth selection is 3 (third bonus).
 - Second Group (2, 3, 4, 3, 2):
   - The sixth selection is 2 (second bonus).
   - The seventh selection is 3 (third bonus).
-  - The eighth selection is 4 (first bonus after a reroll).
+  - The eighth selection is 4 (fourth bonus).
   - The ninth selection is 3 (third bonus).
   - The tenth selection is 2 (second bonus).